Byram gets first NHL goal, Avalanche beat Blackhawks 4-2 - WHIZ News

+DENVER (AP) — The veteran defenseman got Colorado started, the 20-year-old rookie chipped in with a milestone goal and the Avalanche began their Stanley Cup quest with a victory.

-DENVER (AP) — Bowen Byram scored his first NHL goal and added an assist to lead the short-handed Colorado Avalanche to a 4-2 victory over the Chicago Blackhawks in the season opener for both teams Wednesday night.
+Bowen Byram, Colorado’s youngest player at 20 years, 4 months, scored his first NHL goal and added an assist, and 34-year-old Jack Johnson also scored to lead the short-handed Avalanche over the Chicago Blackhawks 4-2 in the season opener for both teams Wednesday night.

+Johnson, who is 8 days older than teammate Darren Helm, made the team on a professional tryout and made an immediate impact with the first goal of the game.

 Assistant coaches Ray Bennett and Nolan Pratt led the team against Chicago.

-Kuemper, acquired from Arizona in the offseason, wasn’t tested early, but made two big saves on Kirby Dach in the second period.
+Kuemper, acquired from Arizona in the offseason, wasn’t tested early but made two big saves on Kirby Dach in the second period.
 Dach had a breakaway at 12:02, but Kuemper closed the pads on his shot.
-Minutes later, he had another wide-open chance from the left circle that Kuemper stopped.
+Minutes later, Dach had another wide-open chance from the left circle that Kuemper stopped.

+“If I score those it might be a different game,” Dach said.
+“That’s on me.
+It’s been a problem of mine for the past couple of years…so I’ve got to figure something out and start scoring goals.”

-Colorado got a measure of revenge on Chicago goaltender Marc-Andre Fleury, who helped Vegas beat the Avalanche in the second round of the 2020-21 playoffs.
-Fleury faced a barrage of shots early when Colorado had 17 of the first 19 shots on goal.
+Colorado got a measure of revenge against Chicago goaltender Marc-Andre Fleury, who helped Vegas beat the Avalanche in the second round of the 2020-21 playoffs.
+Fleury faced a barrage of pucks early as Colorado had 17 of the first 19 shots on goal.

+“It’s something you dream about for a long time — and also nice to get out of the way, get the pressure off,” said Byram, born four days after Colorado won the 2001 Stanley Cup.

-The Blackhawks got on the board late in the first period when forward Dominik Kubalik scored on the power play at 16:47, cutting Colorado’s lead to 3-1.
+The Blackhawks got on the board late in the first period when forward Dominik Kubalik scored on the power play at 16:47, cutting the Avalanche’s lead to 3-1.

 Connor Murphy scored an unassisted goal at 15:13 of the third period.
 Chicago went on the power play at 16:26 and pulled Fleury for a 6-on-4 advantage, but couldn’t score.